Division of Facilities and Operations and Other Departments

 The Fire Marshal performs professional technical fire prevention and inspection work.
 Responsibilities include enforcing State Requirements for Educational Facilities, Florida Building Code, Life Safety Code, Prevention Code and other applicable state ordinances and regulations, managing the district’s Fire, Health and Safety (FHS) program and overseeing fire, casualty and sanitation inspections of buildings.
 Food and Nutrition Department

 Lynn Geist, Director (727) 547-7155

-The Food Services Department provides well balanced and nutritious meals to the students throughout the school year.
+The Food and Nutrition Department provides well balanced and nutritious meals to the students throughout the school year.
 This department has over 800 employees.
 They serve lunches, a la carte lunches and breakfasts each day.
 All menus are planned and coordinated using the U.S.D.A.
 Dietary Guidelines.
 They are self-supporting as they receive no funds from the School Board to pay for their program, personnel or equipment.
+Instructional Materials

 Dana Schaefer: (727) 547-7130